AI SEO Keyword Visibility

 American Express® Gold Card

-- Rewards: 4x points at restaurants, including takeout and delivery, 3x points on flights booked directly with airlines, and 1 point on other purchases.
+- Rewards: Earn 4x points at restaurants, including takeout and delivery, 3x points on flights booked directly with airlines, and 1x on other purchases.

 -